telefonicaid/fiware-orion/doc/manuals/devel/README.md

 This functionality is off by default and turned on by starting orion with the [CLI parameter](../admin/cli.md) `-logSummary <summary period in seconds>`.

-What it does is basically to compile a summary of the current state of the Alaram Manager and send the information to the log file.
+What it does is basically to compile a summary of the current state of the Alaram Manager and to record the information in the log file.

 [Top](#top)

 ## src/lib/metricsMgr/
-To have similar metrics throughout the platform, a common set of metrics were invented and in the case of Orion, a manager was implemented.
+To have similar metrics throughout the platform, a common set of metrics were invented and in the case of Orion, a manager was implemented for this purpose.
 This Metrics Manager resides in the library **metricsMgr**.
-For information about the metrics, see [this document](../admin/metrics_api.md).
+For information about the metrics, please refer to [this document](../admin/metrics_api.md).

 [Top](#top)